oxidecomputer/humility/README.md

 ### `humility flash`

 Flashes the target with the image that is contained within the specified archive (or dump).
-This merely executes the underlying flashing mechanism (either pyOCD or OpenOCD, depending on the target); if the requisite software is not installed (or isn't in the path), this will fail.
-Temporary files are created as part of this process; if they are to be retained, the `-R` (`--retain-temporaries`) flag should be set.
+As a precautionary measure, if the specified archive already appears to be on the target, `humility flash` will fail unless the `-F` (`--force`) flag is set.

+This attempts to natively flash the part within Humility using probe-rs, but for some parts or configurations, it may need to use OpenOCD as a child process to flash it.
+If OpenOCD is required but not installed (or isn't in the path), this will fail.
+If OpenOCD is used, temporary files are created as part of this process; if they are to be retained, the `-R` (`--retain-temporaries`) flag should be set.
 To see what would be executed without actually executing any commands, use the `-n` (`--dry-run`) flag.
-As a precautionary measure, if the specified archive already appears to be on the target, `humility flash` will fail unless the `-F` (`--force`) flag is set.
+Should use of OpenOCD need to be forced (that is, should probe-rs flashing fail), the `-O` (`--force-openocd`) flag can be used.
+That said, OpenOCD should generally be discouraged; the disposition is to extend probe-rs to support any parts that must be flashed via OpenOCD.